 Top talent wants reproductive health care, including abortion access, included in corporate gender equity efforts.

-Roughly 7 in 10 respondents (69%) say access to reproductive health care, including abortion, should be part of the issues companies address when it comes to gender issues in the workplace.
-Two-thirds of respondents (66%) say S.B.
-8 would discourage them from taking a job in Texas.
-Majorities across segments say this law would discourage them from working in Texas: • Women (74%) • Men (58%) • Gen Z (73%) • Millennials (69%)
+- Roughly 7 in 10 respondents (69%) say access to reproductive health care, including abortion, should be part of the issues companies address when it comes to gender issues in the workplace, according to a recent poll by PerryUndem.

 The majority of consumers say Reproductive Health Care is extremely/very important